ym2151-tone-editor

 - The core is

 registers.
-This is a required field. mml,note_number,descriptionare optional fields.- If
+This is a mandatory field. mml,note_number,descriptionare optional fields.- If

-mmlandnote_numberare omitted, what plays is up to the application, e.g., middle C. - If both
+mmlandnote_numberare omitted, what sound is played is left to the app (e.g., middle C). - If both

-mmlandnote_numberare provided, which one plays is also up to the application, e.g.,note_number, thenmml, alternating.
+mmlandnote_numberare provided, which one plays is also left to the app (e.g.,note_number, thenmml, playing alternately).

 - The core is